mc738/Articles/Writing_a_dev_server_in_rust/part5.md

 Before I talk about the http server it is important to go over the WebSockets server.
 This will be the bare minimum needed for the project, it will only support server-to-client messaging and short messages.

-In the future I might write a series on properly implmenting WebSockets but wanted to keep things simple for this application.
+In the future I might write a series on properly implementing WebSockets but wanted to keep things simple for this application.

 ## Implementation